 The renter will receive a summons from the court after filing the complaint.
 Then, on the date noted in the summons, the tenant must appear in court and respond to the landlord's complaint.
 If the tenant does not show up, the court will probably issue a default judgment in the landlord's favor, enabling the landlord to seize the rented property.

 If the tenant does show up in court, the landlord must provide proof that the renter should be kicked out.
 The court will subsequently decide to evict the renter.
 The court will issue a writ of possession if the landlord is right.
 Thanks to this court order, the landlord may now take control of the rental property.

 The landlord may then employ a sheriff or other authorized authority to physically evict the tenant and any of their belongings from the rented property after the writ of possession has been issued.
 Eviction or an "unlawful detainer" are terms used to describe this procedure.
 Chapter 83, Part II of the Florida Statutes governs the eviction procedure.

 To evict a tenant in Florida, a landlord must follow the correct steps.
 An "illegal eviction" is when a landlord seeks to remove a tenant without first going through the proper process; this could result in legal action being taken against the landlord.
 In addition, a tenant forcibly evicted may be entitled to damages and other costs associated with the eviction.

 Florida Tenant Rights

-Tenants in Florida have the right to a habitable living space.
-This means the property must be safe and livable, with running water, electricity, and other essential utilities.
-The landlord must also make sure the property is free from all health and safety hazards.
+In Florida, tenants have the right to a livable environment.
+This requires that the property be secure and habitable, with access to running water, electricity, and other necessities.
+Additionally, the landlord must guarantee that the place is risk-free for everyone's health and safety.